xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 -----------
 [1] [This is a link to git documentation that describes working with forks.
 BridgePoint development requires developers to have a working knowlegde of git and git forks.
 Throughout this document, we will refer to the repositories using the formula: ```https://github.com/"username"/"repository".git``` where "username" is your personal Github user name.
 (For example: ```https://github.com/keithbrown/bridgepoint.git```)](https://help.github.com/articles/fork-a-repo/ "fork-a-repo")

 [2] The instructions below use "~" in the example path names.
-If you are building on Windows replace "~" with "c:" in the instructions.
+If you are building on Windows replace "~" with "c:" (or "/cygdrive/c" when using cygwin) in the instructions.

 [3] [If you have any problems or questions, post to the xtuml.orgforums at this location.] (https://xtuml.org/community/forum/xtuml-forum/ "xtuml-forum")